 1. Crathes Castle

-The brutal Glencoe Massacre, which took place on 13 February 1692, is one of the bloodiest incidents in Scotland’s history.
-The story goes that Clan Campbell troops, posing as friendly visitors, attacked their hosts, Clan Macdonald, while they lay sleeping in their beds, murdering 38 men, women and children.
+The brutal Glencoe, which took place on 13 February 1692, is one of the bloodiest incidents in Scotland’s history.
+The story goes that a troop of soldiers – acting on government orders – posed as friendly visitors before attacking their hosts, Clan Macdonald, while they lay sleeping in their beds, murdering 38 men, women and children.
 Other members of Clan Macdonald are reported to have fled to the surrounding mountains, but died of exposure in the bitterly cold mountain landscape.
 Nowadays people have claimed to see re-enactments of the slaughter, or have heard screams in the glen, particularly around the anniversary of the massacre.

 3. Culloden Battlefield